You’ve got your hospital bag for delivery packed by the door, ready to grab when you’re in active labour

 And guess what?!
 Partners can wear a button up shirt too.

 WHY?
 Because skin-to-skin time with baby is important and sometimes challenging for the mother who just gave birth.
 If there is a partner present and is wearing a button down shirt they can participate in some skin-to-skin time without taking off their whole shirt, which I’m sure they will appreciate!

-Be sure to pack your hospital bag early (around 34 weeks) even if you are planning a home birth.
+Be sure to pack your hospital bag for delivery early (around 34 weeks) even if you are planning a home birth.

 Oh, and I know this isn’t really part of ‘packing’ but be sure to have your fridge and freezer stocked with food before you head out.
 You will thank me later 😉

 Grab an awesome and comprehensive list here.
 And yes, this one includes the 5 items I mentioned above.

 Kama Lee Jackson, Childbirth Educator